As part of the government Special Needs Plan, teachers are now required to build their capacity to teach learners with disability.

 The following options are available for teachers in government, Catholic and independent schools

 Seven free interactive, scenario-based eLearning modules about the Disability Standards for Education, catering for different school stages.
 Each module takes about 2 hours to complete and are accessed via a registration key.
-The website has information about getting a registration key - CRTs can access the registration key by contacting the appropriate Victorian authority.
+The website has information about getting a registration key - teachers can access the registration key by contacting the Victorian Department of Education and Training.

 Free website resources providing practical guidance for individuals, families and communities about Disability Standards for Education.
 This is a general resource about the rights of learners with disability and how schools can work with learners and their families to support them.